Frequently asked questions

 Does Cadence provide legal or accounting advice?

 Settling an estate may require additional support from lawyers, financial advisors or accountants.
 At Cadence, we do not provide legal or accounting advice.
-You can use our Professional Service Directory or consult with one of our advisors to find a professional in your area.

 Is my information private and secure?